 - Receive

 utterance JSON messages as speech is transcribed.
+If partial_results=true, also receive partial_utterance previews for the currently active utterance.

 - Send an empty text frame (